Rapid Deployment Force (Malaysia): Rapid Deployment Force

-Non-military component
+Special Tactical Operation and Rescue Team

-The Special Tactical Operation and Rescue Team of Malaysia (STORM; Pasukan Khas Operasi, Taktikal dan Penyelamat Malaysia) is the FRDM's Urban search and rescue (USAR) team.
-Established in 2011 to operate together with the Federal Government Heavy USAR Taskforce, the SMART team, in the case of emergency happened in the cities at West Malaysia.
-The STORM's role later was expanded to include aircraft crashes SAR and its region of operations were widened to include East Malaysia.
-The STORM is the most elite unit in the FRDM and its members are spread throughout all FRDM State's Headquarters.
+The Special Tactical Operation and Rescue Team of Malaysia (STORM; Pasukan Khas Operasi, Taktikal dan Penyelamat Malaysia) is the FRDM's urban search and rescue (USAR) team.
+It was established in 2011 to operate with the Federal Government Heavy USAR Taskforce.
+The SMART team initially responded to emergencies in the cities at West Malaysia.
+STORM's role later expanded to include aircraft crash SAR and its region of operations were widened to include East Malaysia.
+The STORM is the most elite unit in the FRDM.
+Its members are spread throughout FRDM State's Headquarters.
 Its members can be identified with the 'STORM' unit patch and the 'STORM' Camouflage Dress.